History 110 -

 The Congress - Wrote and passed the Judiciary Act of 1789 and the Bill of Rights; established four executive departments - State, Treasury, War, and Justice; and overturned Chisholm case by passing the 11th Amendment in 1798 which declared no state could be sued by citizens from another state (response to localist fears about usurping state authority).

 A very short-lived spirit of unity marked the early days of Washington's administration.
 Federalists sought and won the overwhelming majority of seats in the new Congress and this success enabled them to work quickly and efficiently on matters that they agreed were a priority.
 However, within a few months of Washington's presidency, it was apparent that the founding fathers had split into two distinct groups, each with conflicting dreams.

 1. Alexander Hamilton, the Federalist, dreamed of transforming an agricultural America into a manufacturing, commercial society that would rival Great Britain.
 He planned to achieve this goal by

 2. Thomas Jefferson, the Republican, dreamed of making America an even more prosperous agrarian society than it had already become.
 He planned to achieve this goal by

+The Whiskey Rebellion.
 The problem - To produce enough revenue to support the national assumption of state debts, Secretary of State Hamilton proposed an excise tax on domestically-produced whiskey.
 Congress passed the tax in March 1791.
 Problems immediately erupted in western Pennsylvania.